Amit-Naudiyal/rackspace-k8s-webapi/README.md

 - Make following changes:

 a.
-Local variable _cluster_endpoint_access_ips_ to be set as Public IP of the above system.
+Local variable _cluster_endpoint_access_ips_ to be set as Public IP of the above local system.

 - Install the Base Infra: